matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 This is GOOD.

+### Interfering administrator (user homeserver)

+Consider the following case:

+- homeserver compromised.org is administered by an evil administrator Marvin;
+- user @alice:compromised.org is a member of Community Room _CR_;
+- if there is no moderator for _CR_ on compromised.org, Marvin cannot set `m.room.moderated_by`, hence cannot replace the moderation room or the Routing Bot.

+This is GOOD.

 ### Interfering administrator (moderator homeserver)

 Consider the following case:

 - homeserver compromised.org is administered by an evil administrator Marvin;
 - user @alice:compromised.org joins a moderation room _MR_;
+- user @bob:innocent.org is a member of room _CR_, with moderation room _MR_;
 - Marvin can impersonate @alice:compromised.org and set `m.room.moderation.moderator_of`
     to point to a malicious bot EvilBot;
-- when @alice:compromised.org becomes moderator for room _CR_ and sets _MR_ as moderation
-    room, EvilBot becomes the Routing Bot;
+- when @alice:compromised.org becomes moderator for room _CR_ and sets _MR_ as moderation room, EvilBot becomes the Routing Bot;
-- every abuse report in room _CR_ is deanonymized by EvilBot.
+- when @bob:innocent.org sends an abuse report through EvilBot, Marvin has access to the full abuse report.

 This is BAD.
-This may suggest that the Routing Bot mechanism may be a bad idea.

-### Interfering administrator (moderator homeserver)

-Consider the following case:
+Variant:

 - homeserver compromised.org is administered by an evil administrator Marvin;
 - user @alice:compromised.org is a moderator of room _CR_ with moderation room _MR_;
 - Marvin can impersonate @alice:compromised.org and set `m.room.moderation.moderated_by`
     to point to a moderation room under its control;
-- every abuse report in room _CR_ is deanonymized by EvilBot.

-This is BAD.
-This actually suggests that the problem goes beyond the Routing Bot.
+- Marvin has access to all abuse reports in _MR_.

+Variant:

+- homeserver compromised.org is administered by an evil administrator Marvin;
+- user @alice:compromised.org is a moderator of room _CR_ with moderation room _MR_;
+- Marvin can impersonate @alice:compromised.org and invite an evil moderator or bot to _MR_ ;
+- Marvin has access to all abuse reports in _MR_.

+I cannot find any solution to these problems: as long as an administrator can impersonate a moderator, they can access all moderation data past the date of impersonation.

+A similar problem already shows up without this MSC, insofar as the administrator can impersonage a user of _CR_ e.g. while they're asleep and invite an evil user to witness everything that happens in _CR_.

+It feels like the only solution to both problems is beyond the scope of this MSC and is essentially Matrix P2P.

 ### Snooping bots